 In today's Clapham, most of the houses of the Sect members have gone, but their names live on as streets and schools.
 Macaulay Road, Venn Street and the modern Henry Thornton School are all close to Holy Trinity church.
 One home that survives with a shop built on to the front is Macaulay's house, 5 The Pavement.
 A plaque high up on the wall can be seen from the entrance to Clapham Common tube station.
 Wilberforce's house, Broomfield, was demolished in 1904, but the site is marked by a plaque on the wall of 111 Broomwood Road, on the corner of Wroughton Road.
 The site of Lord Teignmouth's house, where the Sect usually held their meetings, was on the corner of Clapham Park Road, where St Mary's Roman Catholic Church and the Redemptorist College now stand.

 Two generations later, another eminent evangelical found Clapham a congenial place to live.
 In 1857, Charles Haddon Spurgeon took up residence at 99 Nightingale Lane, a substantial building in yellow brick, then known as Helensburgh House.
-Today it is called Queen Elizabeth House (SW12 8LZ) and is divided into twelve flats for sheltered housing, but the exterior remains largely unchanged.
+Today it is called Queen Elizabeth House (SW12 8LZ) and is divided into twelve flats for sheltered housing.

 Memories of Charles Spurgeon spill over from Clapham into Norwood.
 By today's standards, the house in Nightingale Lane would seem quite large enough for a minister and his family, but Spurgeon's status as the leading evangelical preacher of the day demanded a considerable staff and he moved to a palatial home called Westwood in what is now Spurgeon Road, Upper Norwood.
 Here he employed two secretaries, a butler, cook, maids, gardeners and a coachman.
 The elevated position of Norwood and its greater distance from the fogs of London helped to alleviate Spurgeons's chest problems.
 The site is now occupied by a girls' school.